How to Automate Customer Service: A Step-by-Step Guide [2024]

 Key Features to Look For:

-- Ticket Management: The software should provide a robust ticket management system that allows you to track, prioritize, and resolve customer issues efficiently.
+- Ticket Management: The software should provide a ticket management system that allows you to track, prioritize, and resolve customer issues efficiently.

 - Automation Rules: The software should offer automation rules that can automatically route tickets to the appropriate agent, trigger notifications, and send automated responses.